carloskiki/pallas-extras/ledger/README.md

 This crate contains the ledger data types and the logic for encoding and decoding them.

+## TODOs

+- [ ] Check what is never used in byron.
+- [ ] Check if only definite lists are good for structs and enums.

 ## Design Decisions

 - All types own their data, so lists are of type `Box<[T]>`, and maps are of type `Box<[(K, V)]>`.